tarekwxcc/Multi-Demo-Portal-Glitch/README.md

 4. How do I deploy changes from GitHub?

 	•	Sync your Glitch project with GitHub, and updates will be automatically deployed when you push changes to the main branch.

-**Walkthrough Videos**

-To guide you through the entire process, here are 3 video tutorials:

-	1. Deployment : Setting up Airtable & Stripe Integration & Deploying the Portal to Glitch
-	2. Creating a New Vertical for a Custom Demo